-Substitute House Bill No. 7048 seeks to revise the structure and responsibilities of the Health Care Cabinet within the Office of Health Strategy in Connecticut.
-The bill proposes to increase the number of appointed members from five to seven by the Governor, ensuring representation from community health centers, insurance producers, and a state-wide association of community nonprofits.
-It also introduces two appointments by the president pro tempore of the Senate and two by the speaker of the House of Representatives, while eliminating previous provisions related to appointments by the SustiNet Health Partnership board.
-The Commissioner of Health Strategy will serve as the chairperson, and the Behavioral Health Advocate will now be included as an ex-officio voting member.
+Substitute House Bill No. 7048 proposes significant revisions to the structure and responsibilities of the Health Care Cabinet within the Office of Health Strategy in Connecticut.
+The bill increases the membership from five to seven, with appointments made by the Governor, the president pro tempore of the Senate, and the speaker of the House of Representatives, while removing previous provisions for appointments by the SustiNet Health Partnership board.
+The Commissioner of Health Strategy will serve as the chairperson, and the Behavioral Health Advocate will be included as an ex-officio voting member.
+Additionally, the bill eliminates the governor’s nonprofit liaison as a non-voting member and introduces a representative from a statewide association of community nonprofits as a voting member.
+The initial term for gubernatorial appointees is reduced from four years to three years.

 PH Joint Favorable: